icwells/mutect2Parallel/README.md

 #### runPair.py
 Used to call mutect2 in parallel for each each tumor-normal comparison for one sample.
 This script is called by mutect2Parallel.py by default.

 	-h, --help			show this help message and exit
 	--bamout			Indicates that mutect should also generate bam output files.
 	-s S				Sample name (required).
 	-x X				Path to first tumor bam (required).
 	-y Y				Path to second tumor bam (required).
 	-c C				Path to normal/control bam (required).
 	-r R				Path to reference genome (required).
 	-o O				Path to output directory (required).
 	--bed BED			Path to bed annotation.
 	--gatk GATK			Path to gatk jar (if using).
 	--picard PICARD		Path to picard jar (if using).
 	-p P				Path to panel of normals.
 	-g G				Path to germline resource.
 	--af AF				Estimated allele frequency (required if using a germline resource).
 	--mo MO				Additional mutect options in quotes

 #### getPON.py
 Can be used to genrate a new panel of normals.
 This script will be called by mutect2Parallel.py if the --newPON flag is given.

 	-h, --help			show this help message and exit
 	--pon				Generate new panel of normals from log file (requires -l (output from tumor only mode) and -o (output PON file) flags only).
 	-s S				Sample name (required).
 	-l L				Path to log file (required; output files are recorded here).
 	-c C				Path to normal/control bam (required).
 	-r R				Path to reference genome (required).
 	-o O				Path to output directory (required).
 	--bed BED			Path to bed annotation.
 	--gatk GATK			Path to gatk jar (if using).
 	--picard PICARD		Path to picard jar (if using).
 	-g G				Path to germline resource.
 	--af AF				Estimated allele frequency (required if using a germline resource).
 	-e E				Path to contmination estimate vcf.

-#### compareVariants.py
+#### pipelineComparison.py
 This script will compare variants from different filtering pipelines.

 	-h, --help show this help message and exit
+	--raw			Compare Raw mutect2 output to common variants from platypus output (compares fully filtered output by default).
+	--unfiltered	Compare 'unfiltered' somatic variants (compares fully filtered output by default).
 	-c C			Copy target platypus data to this directory.
 	-v V			Path to uncompressed vcf header (Copies contig information to platypus vcf headers).
-	-i I		Path to input manifest (mutect input for manifest generation or generated manifest for comparison).
 	-m M			Path to mutect2parallel parent output directory.
 	-p P			Path to platypus-based parent output directory.
 	-o O			Path to output manifest if using -m and -p.
 Path to output directory if using -i.
+	-i I			Path to input manifest for comparison.

+#### compareNormals.py
+This script will call bcftools isec to compare input samples.
+Make sure platypus is loaded in a module or in your PATH if supplying an input bam file.

+	-h, --help		show this help message and exit
+	--allsamples	Compares each tumor vcf to all normal vcfs.
+	-t T			Number of threads (default = 1).
+	-i I			Path to input sample (If omitted, the normal vcfs will be compared to one another).
+	-m M			Path to manifest of normals files (one file per line).
+	-o O 			Path to output directory.

 ### Utilities